ParaFishControl Final Conference “Innovative Strategies to Control Parasites in Aquaculture Farms”

 Porto, Portugal, 9 September 2019

-The summary of the discussions and conclusions is planned to be published at the EAFP Bulletin.
+The summary of the discussions and conclusions will be published at the EAFP Bulletin.

 Click here to download the programme of the Workshop.